yosra-harbaoui/Teaching-HEIGVD-RES-2017-Labo-00/README.md

 4. *We know where you live*.
 After submission, we will check your forks.
 We have our own suite of automated tests, which we will use to evaluate your work.

+#### How and where should I clone my fork?

+The recommended setup is described in the [lab box repo](https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-RES-2016-LabBox).
+If you read carefully, you will see that we recommend to clone your fork within the directory containing the `Vagrantfile`.
+This is how you make it possible to access the project files both from your host and from the VM.

+If you don't know how to create a fork on GitHub, or how to clone your fork, take 5 minutes to watch [this webcast](https://www.youtube.com/watch?v=uqIva5-mKMs&list=PLfKkysTy70Qb_mfkkqa5OUMqsOPNEYZIa&index=1).

 -----